farmOS/farmOS-map/README.md

 JavaScript files to pages via hooks in farmOS/Drupal modules.

 It can also be used for quick testing of the farmOS-map library.
-Simply create a behavior JavaScript file in the `static` directory, include it after `farmOS-map.js` in `static/index.html`, and run `npm run dev` to see your behavior in the development server.
+Simply create a behavior JavaScript file in the `examples/simple-html-consumer/static` directory, include it after `farmOS-map.js` in `static/index.html`, and run `npm run dev` to see your behavior in the development server.

 Behaviors that are added to `farmOS.map.behaviors` can also have an optional `weight` property.
 This weight will be used to sort them before they are